LucasSan/lucassan.github.io/_posts/2020-04-29-var-let-const.markdown

 *[May I have your attention please]*

-Before start to talk (or write) about the difference between Var, Let and Const, we need to know two main concepts called Scope and Block, and to explain this I need your full atention please.
+Before we start to talk (or write) about the difference between Var, Let and Const, we need to know two main concepts called Scope and Block, and to explain this I need your full atention please.

 ## So, what is Scope ?